Aydan-A/Countdown-Timer/README.md

 # Countdown Timer

 A simple and customizable countdown timer built using HTML, CSS, and JavaScript.
 This timer allows users to set a specific time and count down to zero with real-time updates.
-Once the time reaches zero, a notification or alert can be triggered.

 ## Features